-Torey Krug Looking To Set Tone In First Matchups With Maple Leafs, Lightning
+NESN

-The Boston Bruins are prepping to face to tough opponents in the Tampa Bay Lightning and Toronto Maple Leafs over their next two matchups, and Torey Krug knows it’s important to set the tone right off the bat.
+The Boston Bruins are prepping to face to tough opponents in the Tampa Bay Lightning and Toronto Maple Leafs in their next two matchups, and Torey Krug knows it’s important to set the tone right off the bat.

 Both Toronto and Tampa Bay likely will be toward the top of the Eastern Conference come this spring, so it’s important for a team like Boston to come out with a solid showing in its first meetings of the year with both opponents.